 British Values and Spiritual, Moral, Social and Cultural Development

-Here at Hillside Nursery we believe that children should be given the opportunity to explore the issue of diversity and understand Britain as a multi-cultural society.
-Therefore we promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
+At Hillside Nursery we promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 We believe that the Early Years Foundation Stage (EYFS) and our pedagogical approach (i.e. our approach for supporting teaching and learning) already provides a solid foundation to encourage a child’s understanding and acceptance that we live in diverse communities with many different cultures and lifestyles.